PDF(117.0 KB) View with Adobe Reader on a variety of devices

 Forward the emergency call to a route pattern/PSAP.

 Provide a callback/Emergency Location Identification Number (ELIN).

 Alert local or in-house dispatch teams of an emergency call.

 This is one of the most important aspects of the CER configuration because it ties the phone's switch port to a physical location, which allows the PSAP to dispatch emergency response personnel to the correct location.
 Take into consideration that an ERL is really the area from which an emergency call is placed; this is not necessarily the location of the emergency.
 For example, there is a fire on the third floor, but the person dials 911 from the second floor.

 ERLs are assigned to devices by IP subnets and LAN switch port details.
 This is covered in the section 'How CER Recognizes Where the Phones are Located'.

 There is a Default ERL that is required in CER.
 This ERL exists in case there is an end point (phone) that CER cannot match to an ERL per the configuration.
 Therefore, CER uses the Default ERL to route the call to a PSAP so that it does not fail to route.

 Automatic Location Information (ALI) is the physical location of the end users of the ERL.
-The goal here is to identify as best as possible the exact location the responding unit (police, ambulance, fire fighters, and so on) must go in order to help the person(s) in need.
+The goal here is to identify as best as possible the exact location the unit that responds (police, ambulance, fire fighters, and so on) must go to in order to help the person(s) in need.
 This is a great feature to have in case the caller is unable to speak or is disconnected and does not answer the call back.
 When this information is entered on each ERL, you must export the ALI to a file and provide this to the PSAP.
-Refer to Generating a Formatted ALI File in CER 8.6 for more information.

 Call Back Number (ELIN)